rohanjq/dns-checker/README.md

 # dns-checker

-- Download dns-checker binary from releases
+- Download dns-checker binary from releases, only compiled for windows as of now
-- Requires dig binary, so probably you should run on linux
+- Requires dig binary, that is why above

 ~~~
 export DNS_HOSTNAME=go.dev